krpacific/KRPACIFIC-HWID-Spoofer/README.md

 KRPacific Spoofer is an open-source hardware ID spoofer designed to bypass game bans by modifying system identifiers.

 - Supports both temporary and permanent spoofing
-- Works for Fortnite and Valorant (Both tested)
+- Works for Fortnite and Valorant (Both tested) - Other games most likely possible as well

 Features
 1. HWID Spoofing – Changes hardware identifiers to prevent tracking.